qixinw/elvis.github.io/awards/awards.md

   Awarded by: 5th IEEE International Conference on ASIC, 2003

 <span style="font-size: 24px !important;">National and Local</span>
-This is some regular text.

-<span style="font-size: 24px !important;">National and Local</span>

-This is more regular text.

-Or, using a CSS class:

-<span class="large-font">National and Local</span>

 * **2022 Macao Science and Technology Invention Award (2nd Class)**